DAY 4 STARTS TODAY AT 12 PM

 Michele Erwin is the Founder and President of All Wheels Up.
 Her interest in accessible air travel began in 2011 when it became clear traveling with a person who has a severe physical disability and uses a wheelchair was not safe.
 Today, Michele works to further accessible air travel through research related initiatives.
 All Wheels Up is the only not for profit in the world funding the research necessary of wheelchairs and wheelchair securement systems for in-cabin use.
 She has presented at TEDx, the FAA, Congress, the United States House Transportation committee, RESNA, Airlines and the Access Board.
 Before founding All Wheels Up, Michele had a successful Career in the Fashion Industry working on the management teams for notable fashion houses such as Ralph Lauren and Calvin Klein.

-How can accessible tourism intersect with medical health and wellness tourism?
+1.55 PM - How can accessible tourism intersect with medical health and wellness tourism?

 Let's talk market potential and how making your destination more accessible will help you cater not only to people with disability but to an even bigger share of the population

 One of the “sister-markets” for accessible & inclusive tourism is medical health and wellness tourism.
-Our panellists argue that accessible travel is part of the of the patient journey, be it medical health or wellness, and that given the demographics of those travellers, taking accessibility and inclusion into account can greatly benefit tourism providers and destinations.
+Our panellists argue that accessible travel is part of the patient journey, be it medical health or wellness, and that given the demographics of those travellers, taking accessibility and inclusion into account can greatly benefit tourism providers and destinations.

 Dr Elizabeth Ziemba –